Springfields: Activities on the site

 At its peak the site employed 4000 people, but reduced demand and increased automation saw this fall to about 800 by 2020.

 In December 2022 Westinghouse received a £13 million grant from the UK government to explore the development of Uranium Conversion Services at the site.

-Protests

-Protests have been held at the site against the production of nuclear waste.
-In the 1980s there were also protests against apartheid, due to the use of uranium imported from Namibia.

 Future of the plant

 Decommissioning activities have so far resulted in 87 buildings on the site having been fully demolished.
 A Clean Energy Technology Park (CETP) has been set up to encourage new companies to operate on the site.